EJMason/book-node-api/docs/addBook.md

-# User: Create new user
+# User: Create new Book

-Create a new book
+Adds a new book to the database and creates a new author if he doesn't exist.

 **URL** : `/api/v1/books`